We've partnered with universities that share UTS's research interests and have the desire to work closely in deep, research-led partnerships.

 Key Technology Partnership established: 15 January 2018

-Lancaster University was established in 1947 when a public meeting in Lancaster supported the proposal for a university college to be founded in the city, although it was 1964 before its first students were admitted.
+Lancaster University was established in 1947 when a public meeting in Lancaster supported the proposal for a university college to be founded in the city, although the first students were admitted in 1964.
 It is a collegiate university in the UK city of Lancaster and a member of the N8 Research Partnership: an association of the eight most research intensive universities in the North of England.

 Lancaster and UTS share common research strengths in many academic fields, including arts and social sciences, adult education, physics and astronomy, law, accounting and finance, economics, Human-Computer Interaction and China studies.

 The Pontifical Catholic University of Chile (UC) was founded in 1888.
 It offers training in traditional professions and in technological and practical fields such as business, accounting, chemistry and electrical engineering.
 The UC is one of Chile’s oldest universities and one of the most recognised educational institutions in Latin America.
 UC is ranked by QS as the number 4 university in Latin America in 2018, and overall is ranked 137 in the world.